Is it possible to live without food?

-Current scientific knowledge says no, citing examples like Mahatma Gandhi who, at the age of 74, survived 21 days of total starvation during a hunger strike.
+Current scientific knowledge says no. Citing examples like Mahatma Gandhi, who at the age of 74, survived 21 days of total starvation during a hunger strike, it can be proven that there is a limitation on how long the body can exist in a state of starvation.
 After several weeks of the body drawing on its fat and protein stores in a total-starvation state, death caused by organ failure ultimately follows.
 1 However, there are those who claim that food, and in some cases water, are not necessary for survival.
 This belief is called Breatharianism or pranic nourishment.

 Practitioners of this bizarre ideology, known as Breatharians, claim that humans can instead be sustained by the cosmic energy of prana, the Sanskrit word for “life force”.
 Not merely a philosophical concept, prana is said to be a physical substance, much like radioactive or electromagnetic waves.
 The Sun is referred to as one of the main sources of this vital, life sustaining energy.2 This means that, according to Breatharians, it is entirely possible for a person to survive on sunlight alone.

 Far from being New Age pseudoscience, the principles of Breatharianism are historic.
 Certainly, the notion of extreme fasting and solar feeding can be traced back across the centuries, often being related to deep spirituality.
 A 1670 Rosicrucian text, Comte de Gabalis, attributed the practice to the 16th century physician, philosopher and occultist Paracelsus, who was described as having lived “several years by taking only one half scrupule of Solar Quintessence”.
 Not only that, but the text claims that the philosopher witnessed “many of the Sages fast twenty years without eating anything whatsoever.”3